Google Vs. Yelp:

 When More is Actually More

-What’s more, reviews count as engagement on your GMB, and the more public engagement, the better your SEO results.
+What’s more, reviews count as engagement on your Google My Business, and the more public engagement, the better your SEO results.
 The gist of all this is to keep generating more reviews on Google.
 It’s probably a good idea to respond to your positive reviews as well.

 So How do I get More Google Reviews?

 Ask.
 It’s as simple as that.
 You have to be proactive.
-Delegate the task (or do it yourself) and ask each and every patient (the ones who didn’t have a tantrum about co-pays) if they had a good experience with their exam/fitting/eyewear purchase or whatever.
+Delegate the task (or do it yourself) and ask each and every patient (the ones who didn’t have a tantrum about co-pays) if they had a good experience with their exam/fitting/eyewear purchase.
 Then, ask them to leave your practice a nice review on Google.
-Have the link that takes them straight to your Google review box printed on a card and hand those out.
+Have the link that takes them straight to your Google review box printed on a card and hand those out, or get their email address and send them the review link directly.

 How & Why to Respond to Reviews?